-KK Land off the Cawsey
+KK: Land off The Cawsey, Penwortham

-7.63 This greenfield site measures 2.8 ha and fronts onto The Cawsey, approximately 120m to the east of the roundabout junction with Leyland Road.
+7.68 This greenfield site measures 2.8 ha and fronts onto The Cawsey, approximately 120m to the east of the roundabout junction with Leyland Road.
 The site is characterised as semi-rural and is adjacent to a suburban area.
 The site is bounded by The Cawsey to the south, part of a modern residential development to the east, a farmhouse (Old Lane Farm), a barn conversion development (1-3 Old Lane Farm Barn) and open fields to the west and open fields to the north.
 Planning permission for up to 75 dwellings on the site was granted by appeal in November 2012.
-The immediate land to the north and west of the site (as shown on the proposals map) is to remain safeguarded for future development within this plan period.
+The immediate land to the north and west of the site (as shown on the Policies Map) is to remain safeguarded for future development within this plan period.

-LL: Land off Long Moss Lane
+LL: Land off Long Moss Lane, New Longton

-7.64 This is a green field site of some 1.2ha in extent and is reasonably flat and level.
+7.65 This is a greenfield site of some 1.2 ha in extent and is reasonably flat and level.
 The site is accessed off Long Moss Lane, which also forms the site's southern boundary as well as the southern boundary of the village of New Longton.
 Beyond Long Moss Lane to the south lies Green Belt land with residential development to the north.
 The site was allocated under Policy D9 for Local Needs in Villages in the South Ribble Local Plan but following a successful appeal, the site now has the benefit of Reserved Matters approval for 27 dwellings.